PainOchoco/La-Boulangerie-Public-API/README.md

 A rest API written in Node JS with Express for my Minecraft Server **mc.laboulangerie.net** and for my Raspberry Pi's status.

 ## 📌 Endpoints
-There are 2 routes: "stats" and "minecraft"
+There are 2 main routes: "stats" and "minecraft"

 - /stats/breadberry<br/>
 ```javascript